rust-lang-ru/book/rustbook-ru/src/ch21-03-designing-the-interface.md

 ```

 The `FnOnce` trait still needs the `()` after it since this `FnOnce` is
-representing a closure that takes no parameters and doesn’t return a value.
+representing a closure that takes no parameters and doesn’t return a значение.
 Just like function definitions, the return type can be omitted from the
 signature, but even if we have no parameters, we still need the parentheses.